alexn11/complex-dynamics-progs/transcendental-maps.md

 The values of variables defined in the configuration file can be used by appending their name with a `$` sign.

-General setup instructions (with examples):
+General setup instructions (and a few examples):

 1. `name`: Sets a name that will be prefixed to each file name produced during the execution of the script:
 ```
 name "my-script"